RobertoLat/bootstrapllr/README.md

-Code for LLR bootstrap analisys
+Code for LLR bootstrap analysis